What is phishing?

 [Translate to English:] Icon für Smishing

-In spear phishing, exactly one person is targeted.
-Precise information about the target person is used to create a customized e-mail, which appears trustworthy and suggests authenticity due to its level of detail.
-In contrast to the classic phishing approach, the malicious e-mail is not sent to various people, but only to the person to whom the e-mail was tailored.
+Spear phishing targets only a single person.
+Precise information about the target person is used to create a customized e-mail message, which appears to be trustworthy and suggests authenticity due to its level of detail.
+In contrast to classic phishing, the malicious e-mail is not sent to various people but only to the person for whom it has been tailored.

-Whaling is a special form of spear phishing in which a person from a management or executive level in a company is targeted.
+Whaling is a special form of spear phishing, in which a management or executive officer in a company is targeted.

 Vishing

-The term "vishing" is composed of the English word "voice" and the word "phishing" and describes the acquisition of sensitive data through telephone calls.
+The term "vishing" is a combination of the words "voice" and "phishing" and refers to the acquisition of sensitive data through telephone calls.
 By imitating other people, an attempt is made to verbally persuade the target person to disclose private data.
-Attackers pretend to be employees of a company in order to justify their demand for personal data and to prevent the target person from becoming suspicious.
+Attackers pretend to be employees of a company in order to justify their demand for personal data and to allay the target person's suspicions.

 Smishing

-The term "smishing" is composed of the abbreviation "SMS" and the word "phishing" and describes the acquisition of sensitive data by sending SMS messages.
-This is done in a similar way to classic phishing by e-mail.
+The term "smishing" is composed of the abbreviation "SMS" and the word "phishing" and refers to the acquisition of sensitive data by sending SMS messages.
+This is done in a similar way to conventional phishing by e-mail.
 Parcel deliveries, for example, are used as a cover to deliberately trick the target person.

 How can we help you?

-Through individual, realistic simulations of phishing attacks, we can help you determine the current security level of the human component of your company.
-For this purpose, we conduct a phishing campaign adapted to your requirements and, based on the analysis of the simulation results, develop individual improvement options for security within your company to protect it from malicious actors in the future.
+Through individual, realistic simulations of phishing attacks, we can help you assess the current security level of the human component of your company.
+For this purpose, we conduct a phishing campaign adapted to your requirements and, based on the analysis of the results, develop individual options for improving security within your company to protect it from malicious attacks in the future.

-We appreciate the individuality of your company and therefore create customized campaigns for you, which are exactly adapted to your circumstances and needs.
-Based on your data protection guidelines and compliance procedures, we can adapt our simulation accordingly and, thanks to our deployed solution, perform evaluations without personal data.
-You also benefit from a detailed report after the completion of our simulated phishing attack, which features a variety of key performance indicators (KPIs) and corresponding metadata that are relevant to you.
+We appreciate the individuality of your company and therefore create customized campaigns that are carefully adapted to your specific circumstances and needs.
+Based on your data protection guidelines and compliance procedures, we can adapt our simulation accordingly and, thanks to the solution we deploy, perform evaluations without any personal data.
+You also receive a detailed report after the completion of our simulated phishing attack, which sets out a variety of key performance indicators (KPIs) and corresponding metadata that are relevant to you.

-If a phishing attack simulation is not an option for you, we also offer targeted training for your employees and management positions, in which we address specific risks for the respective person, practice the timely detection of phishing attempts and, based on this, design and suggest measures for everyday work.
+If a phishing attack simulation is not an option for you, we also offer targeted training for your employees and management officers, in which we address specific risks for the respective person, practise the early detection of phishing attempts and, based on this, design and suggest measures for everyday work.

 Does this sound interesting for you and your company?